 Where pupils require specific medication or have particular medical requirements, these shall be noted on the MIS.
-Such records shall be maintained and their contents made known to all employees by means of a confidential email at the beginning of each academic year and a hard copy medical condition list available in the Reception and Bursar's offices.
+Such records shall be maintained and their contents made known to all employees by means of a confidential email at the beginning of each academic year and a hard copy medical condition list available in the Reception and Operation and Compliance offices.